 I bet all kids would love a change from plain peanut butter to dip their fruit in, from time-to-time.
 This dip will do just that.

 Not too complicated to prepare, it packs some extra protein and has a creamier texture.
-Love!
+I bet it would work great for the lunch bag too.

 14. Mini Tortilla Pizza

 I most often make these for lunch, but sometimes a more filling snack is needed.
-I also like to prepare these using mini bagels instead of tortillas.
+You could also prepare these using mini bagels instead of tortillas.

 Adding some cut up veggies (carrots, cucumbers, grape tomatoes) is a great way to make sure the munchkins eat the rainbow.